abulseco/abulseco/README.md

-# Hello everyone!
+# 👋 Hello everyone!
 I'm Ashley Bulseco (_she / her_)
 Welcome to my GitHub profile!
 I'm currently a postdoc at the University of New Hampshire.

-I research marine, estuarine, and wetland microbial ecology, with a particular focus on how these systems respond to human-driven environmental change.
-Microbes are the main drivers of biogeochemical cycling, thus my research often aims to understand carbon and nitrogen cycling through a microbial lens.
-My work takes a multi-faceted approach applying a range of interdisciplinary techniques: I combine in situ field work, controlled laboratory experiments, biogeochemical measurements, next-generation sequencing, and bioinformatics to answer questions about these complex systems.
-You can read more about my work on my website ([ashley.bulseco.org](https://ashley.bulseco.org)) or follow me on Twitter @AshleyBulseco.
+- 🌊 I research marine, estuarine, and wetland microbial ecology and responses to human-driven environmental change.
+- 🌱 Always interested in new ideas related to microbes, greenhouse gases, & biogeochemical cycling.
+Let's collaborate!
+- 📚 Currently improving my bioinformatic and analytical skills.
+Follow along!

+You can read more about my work on my website ([ashley.bulseco.org](https://ashley.bulseco.org)) or follow me on Twitter ([@AshleyBulseco](https://x.com/AshleyBulseco)).